Antisocial behaviour & request for rehousing (February 2024)

 In August 2022, following additional reports of incidents by Mr. P, the police served ASB letter to the neighbour.
 In our stage 1 complaint response, we outlined that the issue of dog barking fell outside the remit of ASB.
 In September 2022, Mr. P reported further incidents, including the perpetrator obstructing access points with a motorbike, and expressing concern over threatening behaviour.

 In November 2022, a Stage 2 panel review meeting was scheduled where it was determined that despite the ABA being unsigned, it could still serve as evidence in legal proceedings.
 However, efforts to prevent the issues from continuing did not prove successful, and we were not able to assist as the police did not act initially from Mr P’s reports.
-We expressed regret for not conducting an inspection and offered £100 compensation but rejected compensation for the impact of the ASB on Mr. P’s family as requested.
+We expressed regret for not conducting an inspection and offered £100 compensation but rejected compensation for the impact of the antisocial behaviour on Mr. P’s family as requested.

 Mr. P, dissatisfied with the outcome, lodged a complaint with the Ombudsman.